Skip to main content

 cyber node update

-# Switch nodes
+# Switch node

 cyber node change <node name>

-# Batch delay test
+# Node speed test

 cyber node benchmark